 Professor Faccenda is a frequent speaker on health care topics at national and regional conferences and has served as a guest lecturer at the University of Pittsburgh School of Law.
 He earned a JD from the University of Pittsburgh School of Law, a Master of Health Administration from University of Pittsburgh Graduate School of Public Health, and a Bachelor of Science in biology from the Pennsylvania State University.

 Legal Aspects of Health Care Compliance

-Tina Batra Hershey currently serves as an assistant professor in the Department of Health Policy and Management at the University of Pittsburgh Graduate School of Public Health, where she teaches courses on health care compliance and health law and ethics.
+Tina Batra Hershey currently serves as an assistant professor in the Department of Health Policy and Management at the University of Pittsburgh Graduate School of Public Health and Assistant Professor at the University of Pittsburgh School of Law where she teaches courses on health care compliance, health law and ethics, and health care fraud.
 Specific course topics include health care reform, professional and institutional liability, medical staff credentialing, fraud and abuse, development and implementation of corporate compliance plans, risk management, and antitrust.

 Adjunct Professor William H. Maruca